reubenmwenda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths counts directories in PATH
-4-global_variables is for printing env variables 5-local_variables is for printing env variables local var and functions
+4-global_variables is for printing env variables 5-local_variables is for printing env variables local var and functions 6-create_local_variable is used to creat a local variable BEST